 For example, if this was a complex, multi-layer board for a high-value product, then it is likely that a high quality solder mask technology would be employed, which would allow a small or zero solder mask expansion.
-However, a simple double-sided board like the tutorial is more likely to be fabricated as a low-cost product, requiring a low-cost solder mask technology to be used.
-That means resolving the solder mask sliver errors by reducing the solder mask expansion for the entire board is not an appropriate solution.
+However, for a simple double-sided board like the tutorial it is more likely it will be targetting a low-cost product, requiring a low-cost solder mask technology to be used.
+That means resolving the solder mask sliver errors by reducing the solder mask expansion for the entire board is not a realistic solution.

 Like many aspects of PCB design, the solution lies in making thoughtful trade-offs in a focused way, to minimize their impact.

 To resolve this violation you can:

 - Increase the solder mask opening to completely remove the mask between the transistor pads, or

 - Decrease the minimum acceptable sliver width, or

 - Decrease the mask opening to widen the sliver to an acceptable width.

 This is a design decision which would be made in light of your knowledge of the component, and the fabrication and assembly technology that is going to be used.
 Opening the mask to completely remove the mask between the transistor pads means that there is more chance of creating solder bridges between those pads, whereas decreasing the mask opening will still leave a sliver, which may or may not be acceptable, and will also introduce the possibility of mask-to-pad registration problems.